mhoemmen/wg21-proposals/movable-box/movable-box.md

 is still copy constructible and its copy constructor is trivial.
 Thus, what we actually need here is not trivial copyability, but "trivial copy-constructibility."
+Unfortunately, that name is taken already
+(see discussion in a section below), so we use the term "copy-constructible-from-bytes."

-We define a *trivially copy-constructible class* (analogously to [class.prop] 1) to be either an aggregate whose destructor is not user-provided, or to be any class
+We define a *copy-constructible-from-bytes class* (analogously to [class.prop] 1) to be either an aggregate whose destructor is not user-provided, or to be any class